kamshory/RTCRaspberryPi3BCentOS7/README.md

 # RTC DS 1302 on Raspberry Pi 3 Model B under CentOS 7

+Real Time Clock (RTC) is a time-keeping module that keep time running when Pi not connected to power supply and internet.
+In this section, we will use RTC DS 1302 with lithium battery.

+We use Raspberry Pi 3 Model B and CentOS Userland 7 Minimal.
+We need C compiler to compile the program.

 ## Compiling and Installing

 To compile and install RTC DS 1302 module, run commands below.